How to Use Lovable GenAI Tools: Step-by-Step Guide for College Projects

 Example: Building an AI Chatbot for College Helpdesk

-Outcome: Students learn full-stack development, natural language processing basics, and team collaboration while completing a project aligned with industry expectations.
+Outcome: Students acquire skills in full stack development, basics of natural language processing, and team collaboration through completing a project that is in line with industry expectations.

 ii) Mechanical and Electrical Engineering Projects